meteor/meteor/docs/guides/setup.md

 This guide assumes you have [npm](https://www.npmjs.com/) installed.

 ## Setup
-Meteor 1.3 supports npm packages out of the box.
 If you don't have a `package.json` at the root of your Meteor project, create one with `npm init --yes`.
 Next, add `private: true` to your package (to avoid some warnings and prevent publishing your project to npm's registry accidentally).

 Now, install ESLint and ESLint-plugin-Meteor as development dependencies: